TBillTech/RichYAML/README.md

 ## Inline previews in the regular YAML editor

 RichYAML’s core requirement is that equations, charts, and other rich displays render inline alongside your YAML text.
-You keep using the normal YAML editor; RichYAML adds inline “insets” where `!equation` and `!chart` nodes appear.
+You keep using the normal YAML editor; RichYAML can add inline “insets” where `!equation` and `!chart` nodes appear.
 Edits you make in those insets write back to the YAML so the file remains the single source of truth.

-- Design default: Inline.
-The custom editor with a big preview remains optional.
-While this capability is being rolled out, you can switch modes as needed.
+- Design default: Custom Preview.
+Inline insets are optional and can be enabled per editor or via a setting.
+This keeps the default experience stable while inline matures.
 - Two-way edits: Editing a mathfield updates `mathjson` (and optionally `latex`); basic chart controls update the `encoding`/`title`.
   - Implemented inline: equations (latex) and minimal chart controls (title, mark, x/y field+type) writing back to YAML with simple validation.
 - Precise mapping: Insets are anchored to the exact node range in the file.
 If surrounding text changes while you’re editing, RichYAML retries or shows a small conflict banner.
 - Toggle visibility: You can show/hide all inline previews per editor if you just want plain text temporarily.

 Settings and commands (planned/rolling out):
-- `richyaml.preview.mode`: `inline` (default) | `custom` — choose inline insets in the YAML editor, or open the Custom Editor as the default.
+- `richyaml.preview.mode`: `custom` (default) | `inline` — choose the default behavior: open the Custom Preview or render inline insets in the YAML editor.
 - `RichYAML: Toggle Inline Previews` — per-editor on/off.
 - `RichYAML: Open Custom Preview` — open the side-by-side/custom view when you need a larger canvas.
  - `RichYAML: Show Inline Previews` / `RichYAML: Hide Inline Previews` — explicit controls for visibility.